Alfredo Cristiani: Domestic policy

 He was successful in the peace negotiations with the FMLN.
 The Salvadoran Civil War finally ended on 16 January 1992 with the Chapultepec Peace Accords.

 During his term as president, his Minister of the Presidency, the 73-year-old Dr. Jose Antonio Rodriguez Porth, was assassinated.
 This brought disapproval by the international community against human rights.
 His murder has been attributed to an urban commando of the FMLN.

 Economic policy

 He is also known for having started structural adjustment programs, following a strong neoliberal approach.
 He initiated the privatization of Salvadoran banks.
-His wife's family bought a considerable amount of stock of one of El Salvador's largest banks, Banco Cuscatlán, which was later bought by Citi Bank.
+His wife's family bought a considerable amount of stock of one of El Salvador's largest banks, Banco Cuscatlán, which was later bought by Citibank.
 He also is responsible for the privatization of Hotel Presidente.
 His government also supported a unilateral reduction of Salvadoran trade barriers, the introduction of the Value Added Tax, and the elimination of other direct taxes.
 Despite the fact that the tax revenues were reduced, government expenditures remained high.